DisnakeDev/disnake/docs/api.rst

     .. attribute:: default_sort_order

-        The default sort order of threads in this channel.
+        The default sort order of threads of a forum channel being changed.

         :type: Optional[:class:`ThreadSortOrder`]